mcover/RandiandJoyce-TaskApp/README.md

-# RandiandJoyce-TaskApp
+TaskApp
-Task Management
+Task Management Tool

-Schedule recurring tasks and see a list of outstanding tasks
+TODO- Schedule recurring and one time tasks and see a list of outstanding tasks.
+TODO- Complete tasks and dismiss.
+TODO- See history of completed tasks and get congratulatory messages for X number of completed tasks.